 We’ve discussed the repositioning of menopause as an empowering life stage, what the growth of virtual spaces as places to socialise and trade virtual goods means for both people and brands, and how disruptor businesses are looking to integrate commerce with community in an attempt to bring together increasingly fractured societies.

 We’ve spoken to cultural experts and to the brands, businesses and people at the forefront of these movements to understand what larger forces are driving them, and to help inform our view of what these indicators of change say about society more broadly (a full list of contributors can be found at the back of the report).

 Most importantly, we’ve outlined what each trend says about the way culture is shifting, and how brands and businesses should look to harness this change.

 Welcome to The Frame.
-You can download a taster version of the first issue below.
-To purchase the first full issue, priced at £479.50, or to subscribe for a full year for £1,438.50 (you’ll receive four reports for the price of three), please contact firstname.lastname@example.org.
+You can download a free taster version or purchase the first full report below.
+To subscribe to a full year of reports for £1,438.50 (you’ll receive four reports for the price of three), please contact firstname.lastname@example.org.